Foresight’s Open Secret – It Is Only Valuable to a Point

 Sometimes, instead of trying to better forecast or predict (anticipation) or better imagine or create what may come next (innovation, alternative futuring), or craft better strategy and plans, it may be much smarter for the organization, in a particular context, to focus on gaining better current situational awareness (learning, intelligence), faster or better execution (efficiency, strategic agility), a stronger sway with customers or stakeholders (influence), better resources and renewal for the team (relating), or better ability to review and adjust after mistakes.

+As we’ll see, all eight of these choices are core skills every organization needs to be successful.
 Taken together, we call these the Eight Skills of adaptive foresight practice in this Guide.
-Good foresight practitioners must continually balance all eight skills, and each skill on its own is only useful to a point.
-Each of these Eight Skills has declining marginal value the more it is pursued at the cost of the others.
-Keep that in mind as you help your clients to walk the high-wire of modern management.
+Each are critical to organizational survival, and each needs to happen in the right balance with the others in order for useful foresight to occur.
+Finally, each of these Eight Skills has declining marginal value the more it is pursued at the cost of the others.
+Keep this fact in mind as you help your clients to lead, manage, and thrive.